Statue of divisive Polish priest removed from Gdansk square

-WARSAW, Poland (AP) - Workers in the Polish city of Gdansk have dismantled a statue of late Solidarity-era priest Henryk Jankowski following allegations he sexually abused minors.
+WARSAW, Poland (AP) - Workers in the Polish city of Gdansk dismantled Friday a statue of the late Solidarity-era priest, Henryk Jankowski, following allegations he sexually abused minors.

-Gdansk officials voted Thursday to have the statue removed, and to have the name of the square where it stood - named after Jankowski - changed.
+Councilors in the city voted Thursday to have the statue removed, and to have the name of the square where it stood - named after Jankowski - changed.
+They also want Jankowski stripped of the Baltic city’s honorary citizenship.
+The city mayor has spoken in favor of the monument’s removal.

-A crane took the metal statue off its stone base Friday, and the statue was driven away in a truck.
+A crane took the metal figure off its stone base and put it on a truck that drove the statue away to a storage place.
+Jankowski’s critics are calling for the allegations to be examined.

-The statue recognized Jankowski’s staunch support for the Solidarity pro-democracy movement in the 1980s, born out of Gdansk shipyard workers’ strike.
+The statue was funded in 2012 to recognize Jankowski’s staunch support for the Solidarity pro-democracy movement in the 1980s, borne out of a strike at the Gdansk shipyard.

+Questions over Jankowski resurfaced last year when at least two people alleged to Polish media that they were abused as minors.
+A previous investigation into allegations that Jankowski sexually abused young boys was stopped in 2003.

-Protesters who wanted to draw attention to the abuse allegations toppled the statue last month, but shipyard workers had put it back up.
+Protesters who wanted to draw attention to the abuse allegations in strongly Catholic Poland toppled the statue last month, cushioning its fall with car tires.
+Shipyard workers had put it back up.

+The controversy takes place as the Vatican seeks to contain damage caused by an array of sex abuse scandals in the Catholic Church.

+Jankowski, who died in 2010, gained prominence through his support for the nationwide Solidarity movement and its leader, Lech Walesa, in their struggle against Poland’s communist regime.

 Copyright © 2019 The Washington Times, LLC.